 - coronary heart disease is increased if you are a woman using the contraceptive pill

-- stroke is increased by three times
+- stroke is three times higher than someone who does not smoke

 - peripheral arterial disease, which can lead to gangrene, is increased by more than five times.